-A modern and powerful 2 engine (100hp each) speed boat takes us out to about 30 nautical miles.
+The two available speed boats have modern and powerful 2 engine (100-200 hp each) allow speeds around 20 knots, and take us out to about 30 nautical miles.
 This is essential to see rarities’ such as Markham's and Ringed Storm-Petrels.

-This gives us more hours at sea (6-7 depending on group size and conditions) covering a greater area, meaning more birds and cetaceans.
+This gives us about two hours of chumming, and covering a greater area, meaning more birds and cetaceans.